JonasKaplan/Crochet/README.md

 # Crochet

-Crochet is an interpreted, esoteric programming language.
+Crochet is an experimental, interpreted programming language.
 It is designed to have an extremely minimal, highly structured syntax, as well as a consistent modal of computation.

 ## Language